ricardodelosrios/Crowdfunding_ETL/README.md

 ## Introduction

 The ETL project will be building an ETL pipeline using Python, Pandas, and Python dictionary methods or regular expressions to extract and transform the data.
-After transforming the data, it will create four CSV files and use the data in the CSV file to create an ERD and a table schema.
-Finally, It'll load the data into a Postgres database.
+After transforming the data, it will create four CSV files and use the data from the CSV file to create an ERD and a table schema.
+Finally, it will load the data into a Postgres database.

 ## Folders and files

-* It is going to find a **folder** in this project:
+* There is a **Resources folder** in this project:

-   * The folder called `Resouces` will find 4 CSV files which were the exportable files of the exercise.
-The folder named `Resouces` will find 4 CSV files that were the exportable files of the exercise.
-And 2 xlsx files that are the original databases that the project had.
-Listed below are the names of the files you will find:
+   * This folder contains 4 CSV files that were the exportable files from the exercise, and 2 xlsx files that are the original databases used for the project.
+Listed below are the names of the files:

       * [crowdfunding.xlsx](https://github.com/Subiksha-SS/Crowdfunding_ETL/tree/main/Resources)
       * [contacts.xlsx](https://github.com/Subiksha-SS/Crowdfunding_ETL/tree/main/Resources)